kaul-vineet/DriveSafe/README.md

 ## Step 3: Setup IoT device i.e. your mobile phone.

+Once the package is successfullt deployed, follow the steps below:

 - Download "Cedalo MQTT Connect" App from App Store.
 Cedalo Connect is a MQTT client that can publish sensor data from iPhone to the broker.